 The great thing about this iced chai latte is that it’s easy to make vegan!
 Just use your favorite non dairy milk for the milk component.
 Since you don’t need to froth it like a hot latte, it’s easy to replace with any milk of your choice.
+Typically we avoid coconut milk for lattes because the coconut flavor is rather strong.
 Here are some of our favorites:

 - Oat milk.
 It has a great creamy texture and neutral flavor!
 One of our favorites for lattes.
 See also our Vegan Chai Latte.

 - Almond milk: Another good choice, but it’s less creamy and has a thinner texture.

 - Soy milk: This also works, but does have a slight soy aftertaste.

 This iced chai latte is crafted to be just sweet enough!
 It’s naturally sweetened with maple syrup, our natural sweetener of choice.
 But if you prefer others, here are some options:

 - Maple syrup (favorite).
 This vegan natural sweetener adds nuance without maple flavor.
 (It’s also great for cocktails.)

 - Simple syrup.
 Simple syrup has more of an intensely sweet, straightforward flavor.

 - Honey.
 Another great natural sweetener: it adds a bit more golden sweet flavor.

 - Agave syrup.
 This vegan sweetener is easy to find these days and also works well.